Chia Seed Pudding

 It’s easy to make a different flavor such as coconut chia pudding or chocolate chia seed pudding when making this easy chia pudding recipe.

-• Jam – similarly to blended fruit, use your favorite jam to add it to the set pudding.
-Layer it, mix it in, add it on the top or bottom of chia pudding and enjoy.
+• Jam – Similar to blended fruit, use your favorite jam to add it to the set pudding.
+Layer it, mix it in, add it to the top or bottom of the chia pudding, and enjoy.

-• Milk – You can also use a non-dairy milk or plant-based milk.
-Oat milk, cashew milk, unsweetened coconut milk or canned coconut milk all work.
+• Milk – You can also use non-dairy milk or plant-based milk.
+Oat milk, cashew milk, unsweetened coconut milk, or canned coconut milk all work.

 Toppings